BIGBEASTISHANK/Competitive-Programming-QnA/README.md

 - Questions are provided in the question file as comments.

 > [!Note]
 > You can fork this repo and create pull request to add more question of all kind of languages.
+Just put the questions inside the respective folder.